digao-dalpiaz/DzListHeader/readme.md

 ## How to use

-Drop the TListHeader at Form, then drop a ListBox inside the ListHeader.
+Drop the ListHeader in a Form, then drop a ListBox inside the ListHeader.
 You must align the listbox "alClient".

 Set the ListHeader.ListBox = ListBox.